Provable Differentially Private Computation of the Cross-Attention Mechanism: Conclusion

 \section{Conclusion}

-To our knowledge, we are the first work to provide differential privacy for cross-attention.
+To the best of our knowledge, this paper represents the first attempt to incorporate differential privacy into the cross-attention mechanisms.
 This paper presents the \textsc{DPTree} data structures, which provide a differential privacy guarantee for the cross-attention module in large generative models.
 This is achieved by transforming the cross-attention mechanism into a weighted distance problem.
 Furthermore, our algorithm is robust to adaptive queries, allowing users to interact with the model arbitrarily without extracting sensitive information from the system prompts or RAG data.
 Our results may inspire more privacy algorithm design in large generative models.